 Knowing the constant allows, allowing therefore impartial…,

-The only problem: Just what is the constant of which we are counseled to be mindful?
-I do see a few clues.
+What is this constant that we need to know?
+I see a few clues.
 First, biology offers a clear step toward returning to the root cause.
 Biology is obviously a major constant for any species.
-Mind you, I don’t mean to limit the constant to just biology.
-The constant can also allude to that which is completely beyond words and definition.
-Still, biology helps transcend the long-term culturally programmed biases with which we all emerge from childhood.
+Mind you, the constant also alludes to that which is beyond all words and definition.
+Even so, the constant of biology helps transcend the culturally programmed biased “knowledge” that we all inherit beginning in childhood.